 (b) List of maintenance parts/consumable not available

-For Level 3 and Level 4, only option a) shall be selected.
+For Level 3 and Level 4,paragraph 8.3.6.2.1. shall be applied.

-For Level 1 and Level 2, the approach for maintenance and consumables emissions estimation may instead alternatively follow point (b) where a suitable methodology may be defined and documented by the practitioner (e.g. based on assumptions on the parts replaced and the number/frequency, or alternative methods).
+For Level 1 and Level 2, the approach for maintenance and consumables emissions estimation may instead alternatively follow paragraph 8.3.6.2.2. where a suitable methodology may be defined and documented by the practitioner (e.g. based on assumptions on the parts replaced and the number/frequency, or alternative methods).

-8.3.6.2.1.
+8.3.5.2.1.
 Maintenance Data Availability